 Example Goal: Go to the gym 5 times per week

 It's pretty straightforward to set up a manual-entry Do More goal to visit the gym more often.
 But maybe you've been weaseling a bit: entering data on your goal to avoid derailment, even if you didn't go to the gym that day.
 That's not helping you achieve your goals!
-Let's make this goal more useful by setting it up so that we can't enter data at all — a datapoint is automatically added by an external service only when we actually go to the gym.
+Let's make this goal more useful by setting it up so that we can't enter data directly at all, and a datapoint is automatically added by an external service only when we actually go to the gym.

 For this particular goal setup, you'll need to use IFTTT to automatically send data from an outside service to a Beeminder goal.
 If you don't have an IFTTT account, you'll need to set that up beforehand.
 First we need to create the Beeminder goal that will receive the data, then we'll head into IFTTT to set up our data trigger.